joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/18/us/asian-bias-atlanta-shooting.html?searchResultPosition=2

 **New York Man Kept Sharks in Pool in His Basement**\
-`Investigators found seven sandbar sharks an aboveground pool in a house in Dutchess County, the authorities said.
+`Investigators found seven sandbar sharks in an aboveground pool in a house in Dutchess County, the authorities said.
 The case spotlighted an underground market for exotic and protected fish.`\
 https://nytimes.com/2021/03/18/nyregion/joshua-seguine-sandbar-sharks-pool.html?searchResultPosition=3

 **I.R.S. urges taxpayers not to amend already-filed returns to take new tax break.**\
-`By Alan Rappeport`\
+`The Internal Revenue Service will automatically send refunds to early-filing taxpayers who qualify for the new break on unemployment income, the agency’s commissioner said Thursday.`\
 https://nytimes.com/2021/03/18/business/irs-unemployment-tax-credit-amend-return.html?searchResultPosition=4

 **Biden’s Policies on Domestic Violence**\